 - Increase the inert gas pressure before stopping the inert gas plant.

-Note: The inert gas system is only operational during the cargo discharge; any abnormality during the process lead to stop cargo operation.
+Note: The inert gas system is only operational during the cargo discharge; any abnormality during the process leads to stop cargo operation.

 Alarms and Trips Installed on I.G System

-Various safety equipments (Alarms and Trips) are installed to the inert gas system to help monitor and safeguard system, tank and machinery.
+Various safety equipment (Alarms and Trips) are installed to the inert gas system to help monitor and safeguard system, tank, and machinery.

 - Pressure gauge installed on the water supply line to the scrubber tower.

-- Low pressure (0.7) in scrubber supply line raise the alarm and stop the IGG/Boiler.
+- Low pressure (0.7) in the scrubber supply line raises the alarm and stop the IGG/Boiler.

 - High water level alarms are fitted in scrubber tower which when sound initiates boiler shut down.